 Step profiles in STM images were analyzed using a special computer code that determines the maximum slope in the grey scale in an individual scan line of the STM image.
-To account for possible drift in the STM image we analyzed exclusively step pairs22, a procedure that proved successful in a large number of studies of step fluctuations in vacuum as well as in electrolyte (for a review see 1).
+To account for a possible drift in the STM image we analyzed exclusively step pairs,22 a procedure that proved successful in a large number of studies of step fluctuations in vacuum as well as in electrolytes (for a review see ref.
+1).